-The NLCA will follow the rules as set out in the Curling Canada Rules of Curling for Officiated Play for time clock operation, timeouts, and other time-related rules such as delay of start of game.
+The NLCA will follow the rules as set out in the Curling Canada Rules of Curling for Officiated Play for time clock operation, timeouts, and other time-related rules such as delay of start of games.

+Game Duration

+Game duration for provincial championships shall be as follows:

+- o 10 ends for Men's, Women's, and Under 20

+- 8 ends for Seniors, Masters, Mixed, Curling Club Championships, Under 18, Wheelchair, and Mixed Doubles

+- o 6 ends for Under 16

+Game Scheduling

+For events with eight ends or more, the NLCA will thrive on limiting team schedules to two games a day.
+However, in some events, three games a day may be required.
+The NLCA reserves the right to schedule three game days in all events pending special circumstances, tiebreakers, playoffs, or other circumstances that may arise to allow for the completion of the event.

+Extra Ends

+Extra ends are to continue in the line of play until a winner is determined.

+Fair play Timeouts

-- Game duration for provincial championships shall be as follows: - \circ 10 ends for Men's, Women's, and Under 21 - 8 ends for Seniors, Masters, Mixed, Curling Club Championships, Under 18, Wheelchair, and Mixed Doubles - 6 ends for Under 16 - Three games a day may be required in some events.
-The NLCA reserves the right to schedule three game days in all events pending special circumstances, tiebreakers, playoffs, or other circumstances that may arise to allow for completion of the event. - Extra ends are to continue in the line of play until a winner is determined. - Coach's Fair Play Timeouts will be available for all Junior events (U16, U18, U21).
-The purpose of the Coach's Fair Play Timeout is to provide the coach with the opportunity to diffuse a potentially negative situation regarding a player's on-ice demeanor before the situation escalates or to counsel an athlete relative to adhering to the rules of the game. - Each coach shall be provided the opportunity to request one 1-minute fair play timeout per game. - A coach's fair play timeout shall only be implemented with the approval of the Chief or Deputy Chief Umpire. - Only the coach who requested the fair play timeout may access the playing area accompanied by a Game Umpire. - A coach's fair play timeout may be recommended by a Game Umpire.
+Coach's Fair Play Timeouts will be available for all Junior events (U16, U18, U20).
+The purpose of the Coach's Fair Play Timeout is to provide the coach with the opportunity to diffuse a potentially negative situation regarding a player's on-ice demeanor before the situation escalates or to counsel an athlete relative to adhering to the rules of the game.

+- Each coach shall be provided the opportunity to request one 1-minute fair play timeout per game. - A coach's fair play timeout shall only be implemented with the approval of the Chief or Deputy Chief Umpire. - Only the coach who requested the fair play timeout may access the playing area accompanied by a Game Umpire. - A coach's fair play timeout may be recommended by a Game Umpire.